SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 Tags: paywall, subscription, adblock, analytics Requires at least: 3.6
 Tested up to: 4.4
-Stable tag: 1.3.3
+Stable tag: 1.4.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.en.html

-**The friendly alternative to adblock and paywalls.** Set up a simple universal subscription on your site with just a few clicks.
+The friendly alternative to adblock and paywalls.
+Set up a simple universal subscription on your site with just a few clicks.

 == Description ==